pepperTux/peppertux-game/README.md

 * More music (Beach, Desert, Grassland, Mountain, Sky, Jungle, Volcano, Factory, Airship, Castle)
 * Mr Bomb enemy (Using Milestone 1 design)
 * RSOD enemy (Red BSOD) (BSOD that stays on platforms)
+* Walking Tree enemy (Similar to the Spiky, is from the SuperTux Media Repository)
+* Tornado enemy (Basically like a Flying Spiky, is from the SuperTux Media Repository)